caueoliveiraaa/DataCommerceDB/docs/04_data_types.md

 Differences:

-- POINT represents a coordinate pair (x, y).
+- point represents a coordinate pair (x, y).
-- LINE represents an infinite line in the plane.
+- line represents an infinite line in the plane.
-- CIRCLE represents a center point + radius.
+- circle represents a center point + radius.
-- CIRCLE supports area and containment operations; POINT and LINE do not.
+- circle supports area and containment operations; point and line do not.

 </br>